docker/docs/content/desktop/use-desktop/_index.md

 - Any container or Compose application on your local system.
 You can see an overview of associated environment variables or perform quick actions, such as start, stop, or delete.

-- Public Docker Hub images, local images, and images from remote repositories.
+- Public Docker Hub images, local images, and images from remote repositories (private repositories from organizations you're a part of in Hub).
 Depending on the type of image you select, you can either pull the image by tag, view documentation, go to Docker Hub for more details, or run a new container using the image.

 - Extensions.
 From here, you can learn more about the extension and install it with a single click.
 Or, if you already have an extension installed, you can open it straight from the search results.